khadija1205/khadija1205/README.md

 ## 💻 What I Do

-Building ETL pipelines and web applications.
-I work with cloud infrastructure, data processing, and full-stack development.
+Building scalable web applications and backend systems.
+I work with cloud infrastructure, microservices, and full-stack development

 ---